 The Emory University Office of Undergraduate Admission offers merit-based scholarships to incoming first-year students through a variety of programs.
-The primary merit-based scholarship opportunity is through the Emory University Scholars Program which has an advanced application deadline of November 15.
+The primary merit-based scholarship opportunity is through the Emory University Scholar Programs which has an advanced application deadline of November 15.

 Emory University Scholar Programs

 Emory College, Oxford College, and the Goizueta Business School offer partial to full merit-based scholarships and membership in Scholar Programs to incoming first-year students through the Emory University Scholar Programs.

 The purpose of these highly selective programs is to provide financial awards, dedicated programming, and distinct opportunities to exceptional students with a history of academic excellence and outstanding extracurricular engagement.
 Selection into the Emory University Scholar Programs comes with the expectation that each scholar will use the resources and support provided by the Program to fulfill their potential.
 Scholars are challenged to utilize their talents to impact the Emory Community, Atlanta, and beyond.
 Further information and details about the application process can be found at the Emory University Scholar Programs website.

 The Emory Scholars Program provides merit-based awards to students who have established strong academic records while being engaged in their school and community.
 The Program is dedicated to the academic enrichment of the university, embracing a challenging standard of achievement locally, nationally, and internationally.
 Visit the Emory Scholars Program website for further details and specifics about scholarships offered through the program such as the esteemed Robert W. Woodruff Scholarship, George W. Jenkins Scholarship, MLK Jr. Scholarship, Barkley Forum Debate Scholarship, and Dean's Music Scholarships.